From the Bowery Boys to the Dead Rabbits, meet the Five Points gangs that were the real-life gangs of New York in the 1800s.

 Race riots broke out again when the Civil War began.
 When draft cards starting going out to conscript New Yorkers into fighting for the Union, Irish gangs took their frustration out on their black-skinned neighbors.
 They set the city ablaze, smashed up fire engines, killed more than a hundred people, and even burned an orphanage for black children to the ground.

 For nearly a hundred years, the Five Points gangs practically ran the city.
-Little changed until photography Jacob Riis went in with a camera and captured their lives.
+Little changed until photographer Jacob Riis went in with a camera and captured their lives.

 Riis cataloged the lives of the people in Five Points in his famous book How the Other Half Lives, showing the world for the first time what it was like to live in the most abject poverty the nation had to offer.
 His book changed the face of the city and its approach to endemic poverty.

 Five Points was subsequently torn down piece by piece.
-Politicians railed for it to be ripped apart withone telling his constituents, “This hot-bed of infamy, this modern Sodom, is situated in the very heart of your City!”
+Politicians railed for it to be ripped apart with one telling his constituent, "This hot-bed of infamy, this modern Sodom, is situated in the very heart of your City!"
 The notorious Old Brewery was pulled down, missionary houses were brought in, and bit by bit, the face of the city changed.

 The Five Points gangs were broken up and slowly faded into history.
 Though the groups died, the spark of what New York had become wouldn't die out.
 Their world – a place where poverty and racial differences boiled over into violence and organized crime – would become a part of America; a way the other half lives.